By Myprotein Writer | Chris Tack

 Magnesium | Side Effects

 Toxicity of magnesium is generally prevented in healthy individuals as the kidneys eliminate excess Mg in urine (50); however dosages beyond 5000mg per day have been associated with mortality in both children (51) and older adults (52).

 Normal side effects from high dose consumption

 This is particularly evident with high doses of magnesium carbonate, chloride, oxide and gluconate (18).
 The laxative effect of excessive consumption is due to magnesium salts being unabsorbed in the intestine and colon, which modifies movement of fluids and stimulates gastric motility.

 ?
 These include hypotension, nausea, vomiting, facial flushing, urinary retention (not being able to fully empty your bladder), lethargy and muscle weakness, breathing difficulties and cardiac arrest(50).

-Caution should be taken with supplementation in the presence of impaired renal function (kidney disease) due to the inability to remove excess magnesium (50).
+Caution should be taken with supplementation in the presence of impaired renal function due to the inability to remove excess magnesium (50).